-In an earlier post, we looked at the way that up-and-coming companies can market themselves as underdogs and can appeal to buyers’ sense of wanting to “help the small guy.”
-Today, we want to look at another aspect of underdog marketing strategies, which revolves around the fact that certain groups of people want to buy something that other people don’t have, or haven’t heard of – and in fact, some of them only want to buy products that are relatively unknown.
+In an earlier post, we looked at the way that up-and-coming companies can market themselves as underdogs.
+And can appeal to buyers’ sense of wanting to “help the small guy.”
+Today, we want to look at another aspect of underdog marketing strategies, which revolves around the fact that certain groups of people want to buy something that other people don’t have.
+Or haven’t heard of – and in fact, some of them only want to buy products that are relatively unknown.
+Strategies work.

 In other words, you can sometimes make sales (often at higher prices) just by being different.
 Although packaging your products or services differently might be a first step, it helps if you actually have some tangible differences in style and benefits, too.